PrabuddhaBanerjee/SpeechTranscription/README.md

 ```

 ### Application Interface
-1. **Upload Audio File**: Select an audio file for transcription.
+1. **Speakers Language**: Select the choice of language of Speaker
+2. **Translated Language**: Select the choice of language for Transcription
-2. **Live Recording**: Click the 'Record' button to capture speech and transcribe.
+3. **Start Listening**: Click the 'Start Listening' button to capture speech and transcribe.
+4. **Stop Listening**: Click the 'Stop Listening' button to stop capturing speech, to save the last transcribe and to play the last trancribe.
+5. **Playback**: To save the transcribed audio as a file and play it back.
-3. **View Transcription**: The text output appears on the screen after processing.
+6. **View Transcription**: The text output appears on the screen after processing.
-4. **Download Transcription**: Save the transcribed text as a file.

 ## Configuration
 - Modify the `config.py` file (if present) to set parameters like language preference, model selection, and output format.